North Lincolnshire Register Office offer a Change of Name Deed service.

 Can I change my child's name?

 If your child was born in England or Wales and is under the age of one year old you can change your child's forename only on the birth certificate through a 'certificate of naming' which is available from your local Register Office.
-This is a free service however you will need to pay a fee for a copy of the new birth certificate.
+This service costs £40 and copy certificates after the entry is made will be either £7 or £10.

 We do not currently offer the Change of Name Deed service for anyone under the age of 18.

 After you’ve changed your name there are a number of people that you may wish to tell about the change.
-Details are available in our list of people to be notified of your change of name.
+Details are available in our list of people to be notified of your change of name [PDF, 9Kb].